-Cash provided from operating activities in the first quarter 2013 was \$24.7 million, the same level as the prior year.
-Cash flows provided from operations in the first quarter of 2013 were principally used to fund capital expenditures, pay the Company's dividend to common shareholders and to repurchase shares.
+Cash provided from operating activities from continuing operations in the first half of 2013 was \$59.9 million, compared with \$66.6 million in the prior year.
+Cash flows provided from operations in the first half of 2013 were principally used to fund capital expenditures, pay the Company's dividend to common shareholders and to repurchase shares.
+Cash flows used in discontinued operations were not material to the Company's liquidity.

 Working capital is defined as trade accounts receivable, trade accounts payable and inventories.
-Working capital decreased approximately 1% from December 2012.
-Total average days of working capital decreased to 55 days in the first quarter of 2013 from 59 days in the fourth quarter of 2012.
+Working capital increased approximately 1% from December 2012.
+Total average days of working capital decreased to 55 days in the second quarter of 2013 from 59 days in the fourth quarter of 2012.
 This decrease was primarily attributable to an increase in days payable outstanding.